nschaetti/pyTweetBot/README.md

 Here the scheduler will sleep during 6h00 and 13h00.

+### Hashtags

+You can add text to be replace as hashtags in your tweet in the "hashtags" section

+    "hashtags":
+    [
+        {"from" : "My Hashtag", "to" : "#MyHashtag", "case_sensitive" : true}
+    ]

+Here, occurences of "My Hashtag" will be replaced by #MyHashtag.

+### Twitter

+To access Twitter, pyTweetBot needs four tokens for the Twitter API and your username.

+    "twitter" :
+    {
+        "auth_token1" : "",
+        "auth_token2" : "",
+        "access_token1" : "",
+        "access_token2" : "",
+        "user" : ""
+    }

+TODO: tutorial to get the tokens

 ### Create database

 You have then to create the database on your MySQL host